Vagr9K/Blog/content/posts/git-aliases/index.md

 2. Creating way too many shell aliases will probably result in command name clashes.

-    For example `gs` which I use for `git status` will clash with GhostScript's executable.
+    For example `gs`, which I use for `git status` will clash with GhostScript's executable.
 Fortunately for me, I pretty much never use GhostScript, so that's a loss I can live with.

-    You can also source an executable by typing it's whole path to skip aliases, like `/usr/bin/gs`.
+    You can also source an executable by typing its whole path to skip aliases, like `/usr/bin/gs`.

 ## Actual aliases

-First of all, we are going to modify Prezto's aliases from shell to their respective Git versions.
+First of all, we are going to "translate" Prezto's aliases for the shell to their respective Git versions.

 During the conversion, we will lose `git submodule` and `git flow` aliases since they are using uppercase letters to differentiate from `git stash` and `git fetch`.